 Thank goodness I like it, too.
 It makes me happy.
 Not smiley happy, of course.
 It’s more of a heightened-awareness-of-beauty-due-to-viewpoint-set-askew, deliciousness-in-dissonance kind of happy.
 Not a bad day’s work for a sandwich, right?
 Still, I think I’ll save the full Kathy’s Song treatment for Borough Market.
 Assuming we ever make it there.

-Egg and Watercress Sandwich
+Egg and Watercress Sandwich (Egg and Cress)

-2 small slices whole-grain bread
+- 2 slices soft whole-grain bread

-1 small handful watercress
+- 1 handful watercress